Identification

 Achievement is the most familiar measure to teachers and parents alike.
 Any standardized test score that measures a student against standardized norms can be used for achievement.
 This can include CMAS and/or NWEA scores.

-A qualifying score in achievement is a 95th percentile or above on a test.
+A qualifying score in achievement is a 95th percentile or above on a qualifying assessment.
 For a test given once per year, teachers are encouraged to use that one score as qualifying.
 However, on tests such as NWEA that are given multiple times in a year, teachers are encouraged to look at a trend over time.
 For example, a student may score in the 89th percentile, then the 97th percentile, then the 93rd percentile.
 In this case, the school GT Coordinator and/or identification team would watch the student for another few tests to see if the student is still hovering around the 95th percentile.
 A student who scores in the 93rd, then the 95th, then the 97th over a year would have qualifying evidence.

 Behavior

 Behavior is also measured against a standardized norm.
-There are two scales that can be used by teachers to evaluate gifted behavior.
+There are two scales that are used by teachers and/or parents to evaluate gifted behavior.
 Both scales ask teachers to rate students on a scale of 1-5 on how often they see a specific behavior.
 After scales are filled out, a school GT coordinator scores the scale.
 A qualifying score on any of the scales is a 95th percentile or higher on any one of the subsets or subject areas (not the entire scale as a whole).

 Performance